 Is Black Friday the best time for deals?

-As an example, let’s take a trip down memory lane and look at one of our favourite Black Friday deals from last year.
-The iPhone XR, which at this time last year was still fresh on the market, wouldn’t see an official price cut from Apple until September 2019, but Fonehouse – undismayed by convention – left us with an absolute banger of a deal.
+To illustrate, let’s have a look at one of our favourite Black Friday deals from 2018.
+The iPhone XR was still new this time last year, and didn’t see an official drop in price until September 2019, but that didn’t stop Fonehouse from offering an incredible deal.

 How to save money on Black Friday?